-The F95 cameras are supplied fitted with a horizontal entry adapter.
-Before installation, this adapter must be removed and replaced with the vertical entry adapter supplied in the camera transit case.
-The changeover is effected by disconnecting the Cannon connector from the vertical entry adapter, removing the adapter, replacing it with the vertical entry adapter, and connecting the Cannon connector to the new adapter.
-The adapter's grub screw is then used to align, and secure, the connector's key-way so that it points towards the narrowest point of the adapter. i.e., towards the magazine, on the line of film travel.

-(1) Compartments B and C (Stn 1 to 6).

-The camera units in these compartments are each fitted by inserting the unit into the respective guide rails and fitting the locking handles, turning them in a clockwise or anti-clockwise direction as appropriate, to positively se-
+The F95 cameras are supplied fitted with a horizontal adapter.
+Before installation, this adapter must be replaced by the vertical adapter in the camera transit case.
+The changeover is effected by detaching the Cannon plug from the horizontal adapter, removing the adapter and replacing it with the vertical adapter, and refitting the Cannon plug to the new adapter.
+After fitting the vertical adapter, the grub screw on the latter is used to align and secure the plug so that its keyway points towards the narrowest point of the adapter, i.e. towards the magazine, on the line of film travel. - (1) Compartment B and C (Stn 1 to 6).
+The camera units in these compartments are each fitted by inserting the unit into the respective guide rails and fitting the locking handles, turning them in a clockwise or anti-clockwise direction as appropriate, to positively secure the camera unit in position. - (2) Compartment D (Stn 7).
+The F97 camera unit is secured to its mounting frame by four knurled hand-screws one at each corner of the unit.
+Note...